-Dublin City boasts many important ecclesiastical sites and the Newman University Church, situated along St Stephen’s Green, is one with a fascinating history for visitors to explore.
-Its origins date back to 1856, when Englishman John Henry Newman founded the church for the Catholic University of Ireland.
+The Newman University Church's origins date back to 1856, when Englishman John Henry Newman founded the church for the Catholic University of Ireland.

 Newman began his religious career as a priest in the Church of England, but in 1845, he entered into the Catholic Church.
 After he addressed the anti-Catholic sentiments of an ex-Dominican friar, he was convicted of libel and sentenced to pay a fee.
 Catholics collected money for Newman, and with the excess, he established the church.

-The structure features a Romanesque porch, interesting wall plaques, a beautiful ante-church area and impressive semi-dome above the sanctuary, which was inspired by the Church of San Clemente in Rome.
+The structure features a Romanesque porch, wall plaques, an ante-church area and a semi-dome above the sanctuary, which was inspired by the Church of San Clemente in Rome.